What do we mean by web accessibility?

 Using the accessibility tools on your browser

-For further information and instructions for other browsers, please use the help menu at the top of your browser window.
+There are some basic functions built into most browsers to allow you to control the presentation of websites.
+For information and instructions for other browsers, please use the help menu at the top of your browser window.

 Can’t access something?
 Let us know